lotte-detaeye/cub3D/README.md

 The MiniLibX (mlx) is a lightweight graphics library used to handle window creation, drawing, and event handling in the game.
 It's compatible with linux and is commonly used in game development projects.

-⚙️ Future Improvements
+⚙️ Extras

-Some potential features to add in future updates:
+Included in the project:

   Textured walls

   A moving minimap

+Some potential features to add in future updates:

+  Doors that can open

+  Sprites